AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

-   echo '       -a, gives access to all, like a+x, by default +x' echo '       -d <directory/path/bin>, path to the bin directory' echo "          can be used in 'cx' to copy a new script there" echo '       -v, verbose mode for chmod' echo '       -h, this help message' exit 1
+   echo '       -a, gives access to all, like a+x, by default +x' echo '       -d <directory/path/bin>, path to the bin directory' echo "          can be used in 'cx' to copy a new script there" echo '       -a, gives access to all, like a+x, by default +x' echo '       -d <directory/path/bin>, path to the bin directory' echo "          can be used in 'cx' to copy a new script there" echo '       -v, verbose mode for chmod' echo '       -h, this help message' exit 1